-An award winning and versatile singer/songwriter, Kamica King is known for her uplifting music and soulful sound spanning Soul, Jazz and Christian/Gospel music at times with a twist of Hip-Hop or Caribbean flare.
-A songwriter, performer and speaker, Kamica has a knack for connecting to the heart of her audience, weaving story and song together to empower and inspire.
-Her song “Live, Love, Dream”, is featured in the documentary "Signs of Humanity", and her work as a vocalist has brought her to perform nationwide at the U.S. Open, Carnegie Hall, The Potter's House, Southern Methodist University, and the George Bush Presidential Library opening ceremonies.
+An award winning and versatile singer/songwriter, Kamica King is known for her uplifting music and pure, soulful sound.
+A songwriter, performer and speaker, Kamica has a knack for connecting to the heart of her audience, weaving story and song together to uplift and inspire.
+Her song “Live, Love, Dream”, is featured in the documentary "Signs of Humanity", and her work as a vocalist has brought her to perform nationwide at the U.S. Open, Carnegie Hall, The Potter's House, Southern Methodist University (SMU), and the George Bush Presidential Library opening ceremonies.

 As an entrepreneur, Kamica is the founder of King Creative Arts Expressions, a music therapy and performing arts company.
-She launched and currently runs the music therapy program at The Bridge homeless recovery center in Dallas, TX.
 Providing a warm and inviting atmosphere, participants say that her music therapy sessions help them deal with stress, connect to one another and feel accepted as they are.
-As a Board Certified Music Therapist, Kamica also provides music therapy services at UT Southwestern’s Simmons Cancer Center and The Notre Dame School.

 A first generation American and daughter of Trinidadian parents, King is no stranger to hard work and determination.
-She is a Magna Cum Laude graduate of Western Connecticut State University and an alum of SMU's Music Therapy Equivalency Program.
-Kamica is currently working on her Masters in Music/Music Therapy at Texas Woman's University.
+She received her MA in Music with an emphasis in Music Therapy from Texas Woman's University, is an alum of SMU's Music Therapy Equivalency Program and holds a BA in Music, emphasis Voice, with minors in Psychology and Communications (Broadcasting), from Western Connecticut State University.